 | Improve layout | “Review this page and suggest small visual improvements that keep it responsive.” |

-– [ ] Identify the element and location
+- Clearly identify the element and location that you are referring to

-– [ ] Give clear copy or tone guidance
+- Give clear copy or tone guidance when generating text

-– [ ] Use numbered steps for complex tasks
+- Build gradually by using numbered steps for complex tasks

-- Ask for alternatives if a request isn’t supported.
+- Choose from alternatives if a request isn’t supported